NVIDIA/NvPipe/README.md

 networked interactive client/server application.
 It would be a poor choice for streaming passive video content.

+Please note that NvPipe acts as a lightweight synchronous convenience layer around the [NVIDIA Video Codec SDK](https://developer.nvidia.com/nvidia-video-codec-sdk) and doesn't offer all high-performance capabilities.
+If you're looking for ultimate encode/decode performance, you may want to consider using NvCodec directly.

 Sample usage
 ============

 The library is specifically designed to be easily integratable into existing low-latency streaming applications.
-NVPipe does not take over any of the network communication aspects, allowing your application to dictate the client/server scenario it is used in.
+NvPipe does not take over any of the network communication aspects, allowing your application to dictate the client/server scenario it is used in.